Jbenisek/Zcash-Node-Lightwalletd-CyberAxe-s-Easy-Scripts-Grandma-s-Install-Guide-Custom-Bash-HTML-Dashboards/README.md

 ---

+I made a Video Guide https://youtu.be/MxyBHwOCeHs - Here to help you along your way

+---

 ## ⚠️ Special Note to AI Coders

 > *It took the lives of countless (40) feral AI to make this project work over 3 weeks of hell.
 Please pour one out for the few good ones that got this done.*